nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * Social media handles consists of only Carousell, Facebook and Instagram.
 * Each contact can have **at most one** social media handle
   * If multiple social media handles are provided in the `add` command, only the first in the order of (Carousell, Facebook, Instagram) will be added.
-  * E.g. if a handle for Carousell, `cs/CAROUSELL_HANDLE`, and Instagram, `ig/INSTAGRAM_HANDLE`, was provided in this command, the handle for Carousell will be taken instead of the handle for Facebook.
+  * E.g. if a handle for Carousell, `cs/CAROUSELL_HANDLE`, and Instagram, `ig/INSTAGRAM_HANDLE`, was provided in this command, the handle for Carousell will be taken instead of the handle for Instagram.
 * Adding a schedule is optional, but if a schedule is added, it **must** have a schedule date.
   * If a schedule date is not provided, the fields of schedule name, `sn`, and schedule time, `st` will be ignored.
 * For more details on the argument's constraints, head over to [Argument Constraints Summary](#argument-constraints-summary)